-Even if it does come back, though, it need not have the same rending effect on your relationship that it did the first time.
+Even if depression does come back, it need not have the same rending effect on your relationship that it did the first time.

 It’s easy to worry excessively about the chance for future episodes.
 That’s only natural in the early phases of the turn-around.
 However, it’s not much of a recovery if your life remains dominated by that concern or by a sense of doom about the future.

 Optimism and pessimism can both be blind and excessive.
 Realism about the possible recurrence of depression is important, especially if coupled with a sense of empowerment about how to deal with any further episodes.